EverSeenTOTOTO/square/README.md

 # square

-A toy lisp-like language written in js, aims to be both fun and productive.
+A toy lisp-like language written in js, aims to be both fun and expressive.

 [中文](./README-CN.md)